Never buy a hotel without a good representations and warranties agreement

 - A demand guarantee to avoid the risk of discussion, a bank guarantee, a guarantee granted by the seller's parent company, or - the most frequent, in practice - the holding in escrow of a proportion of the sales price on the lawyer's CARPA account.

 - A tangible warranty from the guarantor: the guarantor can assign, as security, a proportion of the sales price to the buyer, or offer a hypothec or collateral (less frequent, in practice).

 - A deferral of the payment of part of the sales price, or the retention of sums left in a partner's current account (sellers are wary of such practices, and these remain rare).

 This bitter negotiation is one of the most strained moments in the discussions, as it is up to the prospective buyer to prove the risk they incur and the extent of the warranty they are seeking from the seller.

 To sum up

-In principle, the GAP amount must be negotiated and set as objectively as possible.
-To this end, it is necessary to take into account the risk incurred by the buyer, who is seeking security, and the seller's desire to receive the full sales price and to no longer have to worry about the asset being sold.
-Based on the many hotel sales that we have handled, the average guarantee ceiling, in our experience, is around 10% of the sales price.
+In principle, the guarantee amount must be negotiated and set as objectively as possible.
+To this end, it is necessary to take into account the risk incurred by the buyer, who is seeking security, and the seller’s desire to receive the full sales price and to no longer have to worry about the asset being sold.
+Based on the many hotel sales that we have handled, the average guarantee cap, in our experience, is around 10% of the sales price.

 Exceptions are, however, very common and depend on the circumstances of the sale in question, the temperament and personality of the parties involved, and the experience of those advising them.